chenliu428/structure_and_dynamics/README.md

-# Structure and Dynamics in Glasses -- A machine learning approach
+# Structure and Dynamics in Glasses - a Machine Learning approach

 **Investigation of relevant ones among many types of structure descriptors for determining the mobility of particles in a supercooled liquid** using supervised machine learning techniques.